YuukanOO/streamy/README.md

 ### Streamy.rooms([room_name])

-Used as `Streamy.sessions`, if no argument is provided, it will returns the collection cursor containing all rooms.
+Used like `Streamy.sessions`, if no argument is provided, it will returns the collection cursor containing all rooms.
 If you give a name, it will returns an object which contains an `emit` method which works the same as the `core#emit` method.

-Please note that in order for this method to work, you should hava successfuly joined this room via `Streamy.join` first.
+Please note that in order for this method to work, you should have successfuly joined this room via `Streamy.join` first.

 ```javascript
 Streamy.rooms('my_room').emit('my_message', {});
 ```

+### Streamy.Rooms.clearEmpty

+Clear all empty rooms.
+This method is called when a client leave a room to ensure some sanity of the database.

+### Streamy.Rooms.allForSession(sid)

+Retrieve all rooms for the given session id.

+## Server utilities

+### Streamy.sockets([sid])

+If no parameter is given, returns all connected socket objects.
+Else it will try to retrieve the socket associated with the given sid.